FedML-AI/FedML/python/fedml/cli/README.md

   job_name: Cheetah_HelloWorld080504

 # Local directory where your source code resides.
+# If your job doesn't contain any source code, it can be empty.
 Workspace: hello_world

 # Running entry commands which will be executed as the job entry point.